October 1, 2019

 Montreal Revamps a Historic Pier, Creating a New and Vibrant Public Space

-Provencher_Roy gave the city's pier a sleek makeover and greenspace with 30,000 flowering and aromatic plants.
+The city tapped local firm Provencher_Roy for the project, which saw the drab pier given a sleek makeover and greenspace with 30,000 flowering and aromatic plants.

 In Venice, cruise ships have been facing a substantial backlash, but the situation couldn’t be more different in another historic port.